ericabxy/srd20/docs/_character_backgrounds/Selkie.md

 A selkie is a semiaquatic medium humanoid with the shapechanger subtype.
 Its natural form resembles that of a seal with a human upper-body.

+### Selkie Traits

 Selkie characters possess the following racial traits.

 __Medium:__ No special bonuses or penalties due to their size.

 __Shapechanger Subtype:__ A selkie has the ability to transform into a human with a land speed of 30 feet.

 __Speed:__ A selkie’s base land speed is 5 feet.
 Swim speed 50 feet.